iNishant/django-querysets-single-query-fetch/README.md

 - MySQL support as an experiment
 - "How it works" section/diagram?

 ## Notes

 - Note parallelisation by postgres is not guaranteed, as it depends on lot of config params (max_parallel_workers_per_gather, min_parallel_table_scan_size, max_parallel_workers etc).
 Even without parallelisation, this can be faster than normal one-by-one evaluation of querysets due to reduced no of network trips.

+## Compatibility

+This package is tested against the following versions:

+- Python: 3.9, 3.10, 3.11, 3.12
+- Django: 3.2, 4.0, 4.1, 4.2, 5.0
+- Databases: PostgreSQL, SQLite

+Please check the GitHub Actions workflow for the most up-to-date compatibility matrix.